Best time to find cheap flights, 1% potential price drop

 What time of day is cheapest to fly?

-Flights in the afternoon are typically the cheapest time of the day to fly to Lambert-St Louis Intl.
+Flights in the morning are typically the cheapest time of the day to fly to Lambert-St Louis Intl.
 Flights at noon are usually the most expensive.

 Lambert-St Louis International Airport (STL), or Lamberts as it’s affectionately known, is located 10 miles (17km) northwest of the city of St Louis, Missouri, and is in close proximity to connecting interstate highways.
 With four long runways and more than 12 million passengers per year, Lamberts is the state’s busiest airport; nonstop flights to Lambert-St Louis International Airport arrive from 88 domestic and international hubs.